-- Possess the skills necessary to fulfill the responsibilities of an entry level sonographer - Be didactically prepared to apply to the American Registry of Diagnostic Medical Sonographers for candidacy to Physics, Abdomen/Small Parts and OB/GYN. - Demonstrate professional and ethical behavior - Demonstrate appropriate communication skills with patients and colleagues.
+- Possess the skills necessary to fulfill the responsibilities of an entry level sonographer - Be didactically prepared to apply to the American Registry of Diagnostic Medical Sonographers for candidacy to the Physics, Abdomen/Small Parts and OB/GYN exams. - Be didactically prepared to apply to the American Registry of Radiologic Technology sonography certification. - Demonstrate professional and ethical behavior - Demonstrate appropriate communication skills with patients and colleagues.
 Patient care requires the exercise of judgment to assess and respond to patient's needs. - Use discretion and judgment in the performance of sonographic and/or non-invasive diagnostic services. - Acquire and analyze data obtained using ultrasound and related diagnostic technologies - Demonstrate knowledge of quality assurance and bioeffects - Provide a summary of findings to the physician to aid in patient diagnosis and management - Use independent judgment and problem solving methods to produce high quality diagnostic information and optimize patient care - Implement a quality assurance plan - Maintain a safe laboratory environment